Ayon-coder/OCR/README.md

 - Subsequent calls are faster (~1-3 seconds)
 - PaddleOCR is optimized for CPU inference
 - Groq API averages 100-200ms response time

----

-Built with ❤️ using PaddleOCR and Groq API